 - If you are planning to be outdoors for an extended time, use enough repellent to cover exposed skin and clothing.
 Do not apply repellent to covered skin under clothing or to cuts, wounds or irritated skin.

 - Choose a repellent that provides protection for the amount of time that you will be outdoors.
 Higher concentration of the active ingredient is good if you are planning long hours outdoors.
 You can also reapply repellents sparingly if you are outside longer than expected.

 - The EPA reports that DEET is safe for all children, however, kids should not use it on their own.
 When using repellent on a child, choose a product that contains no more than 30% concentration of DEET, since in higher concentrations, if the chemical is absorbed by the skin, it can be toxic.

 - Apply repellents to your own hands and then apply them on your child.
 Avoid the child’s eyes, mouth, and hands.
 Children may tend to put their hands in their mouths.

 - Do not use aerosol or pump products in enclosed areas or directly over the face.

 - After returning indoors, wash treated skin with soap and water.

-- If necessary, you can use both a sunscreen and an insect repellent.
+- You can use both a sunscreen and an insect repellent.
 The recommendation is to apply sunscreen first, followed by repellent.
-It is recommended NOT to use a product that combines DEET and sunscreen since instructions for the use of the two are different.
+It’s recommended to AVOID using a product that combines DEET and sunscreen since instructions for use are different.